mawfia/SWE-681-Programming-Assignment/README.md

 Angular 6, Express, Node, Mongo and the various ways of using these technologies to develop a modern day application.
 As the third belt exam we were given 48 hours to start and finsh an application including testing and deployment with the following requirements:

-1. CRUD operations all working.
+1. CRUD operations currently working.
 	a.
 Able to create new account.
 	b.
-All bicycles displayed upon logging into the website.
+All user bicycles displayed at my_bicycles.
 	c.
-User may choose to read the reviews of a particular movie
+All bicycles displayed at bicycles_list.
+	c.
+Able to update bicycle(s).
 	d.
 Able to add bicycle.
-	e.
-Able to delete own bicycles.
 2. Routing.
 	a.
-Root route redirects to'/' to display home screen.
+Root route redirects to'/' to display login screen.
 	b.
 Route '/dashboard' user's home screen.
 (Successful registration redirects to the dashboard)
 	c.
 Route '/my_bicycles' displays user's bicycles.
 	d.
 Route '/bicycles' displays all available bicycles including user.
+	e.
+When logged in '/' redirects to User's dashboard.
 3. Backend validations.
 	a.
 All bicycles must have a title of at least 3 characters
 	b.
 Upon creating a bicycle, an image must be provided.